|

 d) convene meetings of APF members as necessary;

-e) arrange discussions on policy and constitutional matters for
+e) arrange discussions on policy and constitutional matters

-activities on behalf of members;
+on their activities on behalf of members;

 f) liaise with APF regional officers;